 However, the horror story outcome mentioned above does not necessarily affect Jamie’s Affiliate Shortcut process.

-As a paying customer you gain access to a number of resources and training videos which help you to get up and running with the Affiliate Shortcut method.
+As a paying customer, you gain access to a number of resources and training videos that help you to get up and running with the Affiliate Shortcut method.

 At the very heart of Jamie’s product is a software program that hunts out expired domains and gives you data such as keyword search volume and appraised value.

 When you find a domain that you like the sound of you can then purchase it directly from inside the domain hunter program.

 Jamie also provides a bunch of videos where he explains how to get the best out of Affiliate Shortcut and the resources within the member’s area.

 The Affiliate Shortcut process is covered in detail, as is driving traffic to your domains, trend marketing, and Jamie’s philosophy on domain names.